Were Not Animals: The Mexican Girls Sold As Brides - UrduPoint

 "Many women say 'I'm going to sell my daughter for 110,000, 120,000 pesos ($5,500-$6,000) because I want money,' but it makes me very sad to hear because they're their children," she said.

-Next to a grayish, smelly river, a woman who did not want to be named for fear of reprisals from her neighbours, condemned the practice.
+Next to a grayish, smelly river, a woman who did not want to be named for fear of reprisals from her neighbors condemned the practice.

 "Women who are sold have to take care of their father-in-law.
 'I'll pay for you and I can do whatever I want to you,' is what they say," she said.